List of Star Trek television series: Timeline

-Released series
+Broadcast series

 The Original Series (1966–1969)

 Star Trek, also known as Star Trek: The Original Series, often abbreviated as TOS, debuted in the United States on NBC on September 8, 1966.
 The series tells the tale of the crew of the starship Enterprise and its five-year mission "to boldly go where no man has gone before."
 The original 1966–69 television series featured William Shatner as Captain James T. Kirk, Leonard Nimoy as Spock, DeForest Kelley as Dr. Leonard "Bones" McCoy, James Doohan as Montgomery "Scotty" Scott, Nichelle Nichols as Uhura, George Takei as Hikaru Sulu, and Walter Koenig as Pavel Chekov.
 During the series' original run, it earned several nominations for the Hugo Award for Best Dramatic Presentation and won twice: for the two-part episode "The Menagerie", and the Harlan Ellison-written episode "The City on the Edge of Forever".